opnsense/docs/source/manual/hardware.rst

 Hardware sizing & setup
 =======================

-The **harware setup** requires a careful preparation and selection of the standard PC hardware components for the intended installation of OPNsense.
+The **hardware setup** requires a careful preparation and selection of the standard PC hardware components for the intended installation of OPNsense.